Shinya-GitHub-Center/stable-diffusion-modal-docker/README.md

 ## Paste the huggingface Token to modal's secret
 modal.com => LOG IN => SECRETS => Create new secret => Hugging Face => Paste the value (key : HUGGINGFACE_TOKEN) => next => set the secret name to "my-huggingface-secret" => create

-## Create this directory into your local machine (I chose the root directory name for "stable-diffusion-modal-docker")
+## Create this directory into your local machine (I named the root directory name `stable-diffusion-modal-docker`)

 ```bash
 .